 pool?
 With an impressive and unforgettable set of essays.

-career goals and potential for professional success
+career goals and potential for success

-The essays must also accomplish a fourth objective, which is to demonstrate that you possess both the hard (academic) and soft (interpersonal) skills required to succeed at an Ivy League university and as a leader in your chosen profession.
+The essays must also accomplish a fourth objective, which is to demonstrate that you possess both the hard (academic) and soft (interpersonal) skills required to succeed at an Ivy League university and become a leader in your chosen profession.
 Not an easy task!

 Admissions officers that we interviewed told us that they seek the following traits in undergraduate applicants:

-Your personal statement is your opportunity to show the committee that you are a unique, well-rounded, confident person who is committed to succeed in life.
+Your personal statement is your opportunity to show the committee that you are a unique, well-rounded, and confident person who is committed to succeed in life.
 You cannot gain acceptance into an Ivy League school without compelling personal essays.